robokoding/robokoding.github.io/_pages/kits/sumointerface/index.md

 This will return if the SumoRobot sees something in front of it or not.
 It is mainly used to detect the other opponent SumoRobot on the SumoField, but it can be used also to see any other objects in front of the SumoRobot.
 The SumoRobot is set by default to see 40cm.
 Use this in combination with a if, else clause and move command.

 **sumorobot.is_line(LEFT)**
 This will return if the SumoRobot sees a line under the LEFT or RIGHT sensor.
 Therefore you can use LEFT or RIGHT with this command.
-Use it together with a if, else cluase and a move command.
+Use it together with a if, else clause and a move command.

 **sumorobot.set_servo(LEFT, 100)**
 This will set the speed for a single servo motor.
 Use LEFT or RIGHT and values between -100 to 100.
 The negative values are for one direction and the positive values for the opposite direction.

 **sumorobot.set_led(STATUS, False)**
-This will set the states of STAUTS, LEFT_LINE, RIGHT_LINE and OPPONENT LEDs.
+This will set the states of STATUS, LEFT_LINE, RIGHT_LINE and OPPONENT LEDs.
 Use False or True.
 Currently the LEFT_LINE, RIGHT_LINE and OPPONENT LED will be overwritten by the feedback code, that shows if the SumoRobot sees a line or opponent.

 **sumorobot.get_opponent_distance()**
 This will return the distance value of the ultrasonic sensor that is in front of the robot in centimeters.
 Use this to see objects even futher away or react to objects that are closer to the SumoRobot.
 Use it in a if, else clause to compare it with different values.
 The returned value will be 0 to 200.

 **sumorobot.get_line(LEFT)**
 This will return the brightness value from the line sensors, will be a value between 0 to 4096.
-Use it in a if, else caluse to compare it with different values, it might be possible to detect different colors.
+Use it in a if, else clause to compare it with different values, it might be possible to detect different colors.

-**sumorobot.get_battery_voltage(LEFT)**
+**sumorobot.get_battery_voltage()**
 This will return the battery voltage of the SumoRobot, it will be a value between 3.0 to 4.2.
-Use it in a if, else caluse to compare it with different values, to detect how empty or full the battery is.
+Use it in a if, else clause to compare it with different values, to detect how empty or full the battery is.
 This can be used for charging indication or other purposes.

 **sumorobot.calibrate_line_value()**
 This will set the line value to the current one the robot is seeing with both sensors.
 So it's best to place the robot to the white area of the SumoField or on a surface where it should not recognize a line.